medialab/xan/docs/moonblade/cheatsheet.md

 split(mimetype, "/")[0]
 ```

-Membership tests using `in` and `not in` use strict equality: both value and
+When testing membership against a list, `in` and `not in` use strict equality:
-type must match.
-Cast string-typed cells explicitly when comparing against typed
+both value and type must match.
+Cast string-typed cells explicitly when comparing
-literals, for instance `int(b) not in [1, 2, 3]`.
+against typed list literals, for instance `int(b) not in [1, 2, 3]`.

 A common pitfall is to forget that string operators are different than numerical
 ones, like in Perl.
 String equality is actually `eq`, not `==`, and string